joseamarin/uptime-monitor/README.md

 - The alerts will be sent via SMS, using Twilio

-- Since this project is not using any frameworks or packages the database will just be a writing files to the disk and storing json
+- Since this project is not using any frameworks or packages the database will just be writing files to the disk by storing json